MargaretWK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `6-create_local_variable` creates a new variable; variable name :BEST and value school

 `7-create_global_variable` creates a new global variable;variable name :BEST and value school

+`8-true_knowledge` prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE